sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partner_snowflake_predictive_model_using_sigma/partner_snowflake_predictive_model_using_sigma.md

 If you get an error about the UDF not existing, there is likely a permissions error.

-Make sure you have given usage to the model as described in the visual studio code section on step 6:
+Make sure you have given usage to the model as described in the [visual studio code section in section 5 / step 6:](https://quickstarts.sigmacomputing.com/guide/partner_snowflake_predictive_model_using_sigma/index.html?index=..%2F..index#4)

 <img src="assets/ml25.png" width="800"/>